zippiehq/plasma-core/docs/specs/contract.rst

 Optimistic Exits and Inclusion Challenges
 =========================================
-Our contract allows an exit to occur without doing any inclusion checks at all in the optimistic case.
+Our contract allows an exit to occur without actually checking that the transaction referenced in the exit was included in the plasma chain.
-To allow this, any exit may be challenged directly via
+This is called an "optimistic exit," and allows us to reduce gas costs for users who are behaving honestly.
+However, this means that it's possible for someone start an exit from a transaction that never happened.

+As a result, we expose a way for someone to challenge this type of exit:

 .. code-block:: python

     @public
     def challengeInclusion(exitID: uint256)

-To which the exiter must directly respond with either the transaction or deposit they are exiting from.
+Then, the user who started the exit can respond by showing that the transaction or deposit from which they are exiting really did happen:

 .. code-block:: python